 The old joke—save water by drinking beer—sadly isn’t true.
 On average, we use 5.5 gallons of water to make one gallon of beer.
 We’re trying to reduce that figure to 4.5 gallons of water to make one gallon of beer in the future.

-Our initiatives include reviewing our brewing processes to look for potential reductions in water usage, surveying our facilities for leaking water sources and repairing them, and closing open loops—we recently moved from using water to cool our centrifuge to using a closed-loop glycol system that saves over 500,000 gallons of water annually.
+Our initiatives include reviewing our brewing processes to look for potential reductions in water usage, surveying our facilities for leaking water sources and repairing them, and closing open loops.
 We’re also investigating our cleaning practices and researching the most effective and efficient techniques to ensure a clean brewery with less water used.

-Currently: Making 1 six pack of beer requires the same amount of water required to fill 5.5 six packs of water
+Currently: At our Southern Mills production facility, making 1 six pack of beer requires the same amount of water required to fill 4.87 six packs of water

 Electricity

 Using electricity contributes to global warming because many power plants emit greenhouse gases from combustion of fossil fuels.
-Over the past four years, we’ve put solar panels on the roofs of our facilities and worked out a plan with Georgia Power to purchase Renewable Energy Credits (RECs) to cover about 75% of our electricity usage.
+Over the past few years, we’ve put solar panels on the roofs of our facilities and purchased Green-e certified Renewable Energy Credits (RECs) to ensure that 100% of our electricity sourced from the grid is renewable.

 Natural Gas